apache/sdap-nexus/docs/quickstart.rst

   docker run -d --name nexus-webapp -p 8083:8083 -e SPARK_LOCAL_IP=127.0.0.1 -e MASTER=local[4] -e CASSANDRA_CONTACT_POINTS=cassandra -e SOLR_URL_PORT=solr:8983 sdap/nexus-webapp:${VERSION}

+This command starts the nexus webservice and connects it to the Solr and Cassandra containers.
+It also sets the configuration for Spark to use local mode with 4 executors.

 .. _quickstart-step7:

 Launch Jupyter